Publications

 On Moral Perfection: An Atemporal Reading of Kant's Postulate of Immortality

-Forthcoming in the European Journal of Philosophy [penultimate] In this paper, I offer a novel interpretation of Kant's postulate of immortality from the Critique of Practical Reason.
-Contrary to other interpretations, I argue that immortality should be understood as an atemporal state in which the moral agent, freed from sensibility, is purely rational.
-Drawing on Kant's discussion in “The End of All Things,” I contend that the eschatological depiction Kant presents in this text is consistent with the postulate's aspirations for establishing subjective grounds for moral perfection, rather than signaling a change in his view.
-This account addresses both a philosophical and historical gap, providing content to the postulate of immortality that coheres with its moral aims and demonstrates Kant's consistent understanding of the afterlife across his works. |
+Forthcoming in the European Journal of Philosophy [penultimate] [final] In this paper, I draw on Kant's late essay "The End of All Things" to offer a novel interpretation of Kant's postulate of immortality from the Critique of Practical Reason.
+I argue that immortality should be understood as an atemporal state in which the moral agent, freed from sensibility, is purely rational.
+This account provides content to the postulate of immortality that coheres with its moral aims and demonstrates Kant's consistent understanding of the afterlife across his works. |

 |